 While most of the 3D sculpting tools use mesh-based geometry, in which an object is represented by an interconnected surface mesh of polygons [7], our system implements the shape modeling, modifications and manipulations on NURBS surfaces, allowing the advantage of their representations [6].
 The surfaces are deformed by the user, which can select an area of influence, in a flexible manner.
-Varying from one selected control point allowing local changes, to a group of control points emanating a broader area to be deformed.
+Varying from one selected control point allowing a local changes, to a group of control points emanating a broader area to be deformed.
+In The second stage a 3D painter was developed to provide the ability to create an artistic product which combines these two stages in creativity were needed.

-For implementing HCI with 3D shape modeling we use the Leap Motion controller [2,4], which is a computer hardware sensor device that supports hand and finger motions as input.
+For implementing HCI with 3D shape modeling and the painter we use the Leap Motion controller [2,4], which is a computer hardware sensor device that supports hand and finger motions as input.
 It comes in a form of a small USB peripheral device which is designed to be placed on a physical desktop [5] Using two monochromatic IR cameras and three infrared LEDs, the device observes a roughly hemispherical area, to a distance of about 1 meter.
 The LEDs generate pattern-less infra-red light and the cameras generate almost 300 frames per second of reflected data, which is then analyzed by the Leap software, which provides a 3D position data of the joints of both hands by comparing the 2D frames generated by the two cameras.